lchsk/blog/source/posts/how-to-set-up-googletest-library-from-source.md

 pkg-config --libs --cflags gtest
 ```

-If you get a message about gtest not being found ("Package gtest was not found in the pkg-config search path") then it essentially means `pkg-config` cannot find gtest's `.pc` file which provides configuration.
+If you get a message about gtest not being found ("Package gtest was not found in the pkg-config search path") then it means `pkg-config` cannot find gtest's `.pc` file which provides the necessary configuration.

-It can be added in any of the directories listed by
+Run the following command to see the list of directories read by pkg-config:

 ```bash
 pkg-config --variable pc_path pkg-config
 ```

-e.g. `/usr/lib/pkgconfig`

-Create a file named `gtest.pc` which should like similar to this:
+Choose one of them, e.g. `/usr/lib/pkgconfig`, and inside that directory create a file named `gtest.pc` which should like similar to this:

 ```bash
 prefix=/usr/local